An Introduction to Routine and Special Staining

 Because of the volume of H&E staining needed, most clinical laboratories use fully automated systems and manual staining is now rare.

 Hematoxylin reacts like a basic dye with a purplish blue colour.
-It stains acidic, or basophilic, structure including the cell nucleous (which contains DNA and nucleoprotein), and organelles that contain RNA such as ribosomes and the rough endoplasmic reticulum.
+It stains acidic, or basophilic, structure including the cell nucleus (which contains DNA and nucleoprotein) and organelles that contain RNA such as ribosomes and the rough endoplasmic reticulum.

 Eosin is an acidic dye that is typically reddish or pink.
 It stains basic, or acidophilic, structures which includes the cytoplasm, cell walls, and extracellular fibres.

 Hematoxylin is extracted from the logwood tree and purified.
 It is then oxidized and combined with a mordant (typically aluminium) to allow it to bind to the cell structures.
 Of the many hematoxylin preparations used in histology Gill’s hematoxylin, Harris's hematoxylin and Mayer's hematoxylin are the most popular.